Azure Site Recovery Compliance Audit Framework

 ❓ Frequently Asked Questions

-Yes, Azure Site Recovery supports disaster recovery for on-premises VMware and physical servers to Azure, as well as between Azure regions.
-Compliance auditing capabilities would then be applied to the Azure-based recovery environment.
+Yes, Azure Site Recovery supports disaster recovery for on-premises VMware VMs, Hyper-V VMs, and physical servers.
+Compliance auditing principles would apply similarly, with data ingestion challenges varying based on the source environment.

 Have a different goal in mind?